avocado-framework/avocado/docs/source/DataDir.rst

 The relevant API documentation and meaning of each of those data directories is in :mod:`avocado.core.data_dir`, so it's higly recommended you take a look.

+You may set your preferred data dirs by setting them in the avocado config files.
+The next section of the documentation explains how you can see and set config values that modify the behavior for the avocado utilities and plugins.

 [1] For example, autotest.